Best Raspberry Mocktails

 Raspberry likes lemon more than lime

-Lime can work, but lemon usually makes raspberry feel cleaner and more lifted.
+Lime can work, but lemon usually makes raspberry taste simpler and more lifted.
 It keeps the fruit vivid while softening the candy note that raspberry can pick up when sugar gets too loud.

 That is why raspberry lemonade-style builds are common, though the better ones still add tonic, sparkling water, or a bitter bottle so the drink has shape.